AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-26-angular2-form-validation-component.markdown

 And not only that, but the architecture of **Angular 2** gives us a lot of freedom in the options we have to solve problems.

-Now go forth warrior of Angu-LAHR and find your own treasure!
+Now go forth, warrior of Angu-LAHR, and find your own treasure!

 **References**